-RCOs are orders with a comprehensive risk-based remedial strategy and schedule tailored to the site.
-A traditional consent order with a civil charge and/or schedule of compliance will only occur for an RCO if a notice of violation is issued to the party to the RCO for failure to comply with the provisions of the RCO.
+A Remediation Consent Order (RCO) is a consent order with a comprehensive risk-based remedial strategy and schedule tailored to a specific site.
+A traditional consent order with a civil charge and/or schedule of compliance will only occur for a RCO if a notice of violation is issued to the Responsible Party to the RCO for failure to comply with the provisions of the RCO.

-Each line item in section 1.a of the civil charge worksheet will be classified as outlined in Chapter 4 Potential for Harm Classifications.
-As there is no hierarchy of facilities participating in the program (e.g., LQG/SQG/VSQG, SWP, PBR), a violation of an RCO may be classified as having a serious, moderate, or marginal potential for harm, based on the enumerated Additional Factors (See, "Additional Factors to Consider", in the "Potential for Harm Examples: Solid Waste", above).
+Each line item in section 1(a) of the civil charge worksheet will be classified as outlined in Chapter 4 Potential for Harm Classifications.
+As there is no hierarchy of facilities participating in the program (e.g., LQG/SQG/VSQG, SWP, PBR), a violation of an RCO may be classified as having a serious, moderate, or marginal potential for harm, based on the Secondary Factors identified in the "Potential for Harm Examples: Solid Waste", above.